 The Office of Student Financial Aid (OSFA) strives to support students throughout the financial aid process.
 OSFA has the overall responsibility of administering federal and state financial aid and scholarships for San Francisco State University.
 We determine the eligibility, awarding, and the conditions in which federal and state aid may be disbursed.

 OSFA communicates with students via their SF State email and/or their Gateway account.
 Make sure to check both, regularly.

 San Francisco State Basic Needs - Basic needs are the conditions and resources necessary to survive and thrive.
 These conditions support students' ability to be active, engaged learners who reach their full potential at San Francisco State University.
 The Basic Needs Initiatives work to address food and housing insecurity on campus through institutional, policy and programmatic development.
 Basic Needs is housed within Health Promotion & Wellness in Student Affairs & Enrollment Management.

 9 Myths about the FAFSA Form and Applying for Financial Aid.
 An article from the U.S. Department of Education talking about all things FAFSA.

-Net Price calculator.
+Net Price Calculator.
 Estimate your prospective financial aid eligibility at SF State.
 The Net Price Calculator is not an official offer of financial aid nor an application for financial aid, but rather a tool for estimating your eligibility.

 The 5 Most Helpful Federal Student Aid Blog Posts by the official blog of the U.S. Department of Education